cxzhou35/OPT-Designer/README.md

 - Install the Python modules: pip install -r requirement.txt
 - Run main file: python3 main.py

-> Source code is for reference only, please don't use for your course, the consequences of plagiarism are self-imposed
+> The source code is for reference only, please don't use for your course, the consequences of plagiarism are self-imposed.